ashley-skidmore/prison_to_profession/README.md

 - `plots/`: Saved charts used in the dashboard and final report
 - `deliverables/`: Final project summary, presentation, and dashboard
 - `docs/`: Reference materials, including the Census Bureau data dictionary, census data README, and a job code crosswalk
+- `main.ipynb`: Jupyter Notebook where cleaned data is merged and visualized

 The results are presented in an interactive Tableau dashboard designed for policymakers, educators, and the general public.